Lakens/statistical_inferences/docs/03-likelihoods.md

 </div>

 The likelihood is plotted for all possible values of *p* (from 0 to 1).
 It should not be surprising that given the data we have observed, the most likely value for the true parameter is 8 out of 10, or *p* = 0.8, with a likelihood of 0.30 (the highest point on the y-axis).
 In this example, *p* = 0.8 is called the **maximum likelihood estimator**.
 It is important to know that the likelihood itself has no meaning in isolation.
 In this sense, it differs from a probability.
 But we can compare likelihoods of the same function across different values of *p*.
-You can read off any other value for any other θ, and see that given the observed data, low values of *p* (e.g., 0.2) are not very likely.
+You can read off any other value for any other p, and see that given the observed data, low values of *p* (e.g., 0.2) are not very likely.

 There is a subtle difference between a probability and a likelihood.
 In colloquial language, you can use both terms to mean the same thing, but in statistics both terms used for different sides of the same coin.
 Note how the equation for Pr involves both information about the data (*k*, *n*) and information about the parameter (*p*).
 To compute a **probability**, we view *p* as fixed (for instance, for a fair coin, we plug in *p* = 0.5) and then estimate the probability of different outcomes (*k*, *n*).
 The resulting function is the probability mass function.
 To compute the **likelihood**, we instead view the observed data as fixed (e.g., observing 5 heads out of 10 coin tosses), and we view Pr as a function of *p*, estimating the value that maximizes the likelihood of a particular sample.